-Private archives embrace the archives of non-public organisations including businesses, charities, religious bodies and private individuals.
+Private archives encompass the archives of non-public organisations including businesses, charities, religious bodies and private individuals.
 For example:

 - corporate bodies, such as estates and trusts